ctp-eos/ctp-sci/CTP: Grand Unification.md

 ### I. Introduction

-While modern physics describes energy with precision, persistent mysteries—such as dark matter and UAP propulsion—remain unresolved. **CT∞>PE=mc²**, proposed within **CTP Conscious Translational Physics**, recontextualizes Einstein’s work by introducing a layered model in which physical energy is a translated byproduct of non-physical energy fields.
+While modern physics describes energy with precision, persistent mysteries—such as dark matter and UAP propulsion—remain unresolved. **CT∞>PE=mc²**, proposed within **CTP Conscious Translational Physics**, recontextualizes Einstein’s work by introducing a layered model in which physical energy is a translated byproduct of higher order/higher domain non-physical energy fields.

 ---